 The Company's principal financial liabilities, other than derivatives, comprise loans and borrowings, trade and other payables.
 The main purpose of these financial liabilities is to finance the Company's operations and to provide guarantees to support its operations.
-The Company's principal financial assets include, trade and other receivables, and cash and short-term deposits that derive directly from its operations.
+The Company's principal financial assets include, trade and other receivables, and each and short-term deposits that derive directly from its operations.

 The Company is exposed to market risk, credit risk and liquidity risk.
 The Company's senior management oversees the management of these risks.
-The Company's senior management is supported by a financial risk committee that advises on financial risks and the appropriate financial risk governance framework for the Company.
-The financial risk committee provides assurance to the Company's senior management that the Company's financial risk activities are governed by appropriate policies and procedures and that financial risks are identified, measured and managed in accordance with the Company's policies and risk objectives.
+The Company's senior management is supported by a financial risk committee that advises on financial risks and the appropriate financial risk governance framework for the Company's financial risk and the appropriate financial risk governance framework for the Company's financial risk committee provides assurance to the Company's senior management that the Company's financial risk activities are governed by appropriate policies and procedures and that financial risk are identified, measured and managed in accordance with the Company's policies and risk objectives.
 It is the Company's policy that no trading in derivatives for speculative purposes may be undertaken.
 The Board of Directors reviews and agrees policies for managing each of these risks, which are summarised below:

-Credit risk refers to the risk of default on its obligation by the counter party resulting in a financial loss.
+Credit risk refers to the risk of default on its obligation by the counter party resulting is a financial loss.
 The maximum exposure to the credit risk at the reporting date is primarily from trade receivables amounting to Rs.
 59,282,874 and Rs.
 147,249,368 as of March 31, 2021 and March 31, 2020, respectively and unbilled revenue amounting to Rs.
 1,082,201 and Rs.
-1,742,185 as of March 31, 2021 and march 31,
+1,742,185 as of March 31, 2021 and March 31, 2020, respectively.
+Trade receivables and unbilled revenue are typically unsecured and are derived from revenue earned through government customers and other corporate customers.
+The Company has used the expected credit loss model to assess the impairment loss or gain on trade receivables and unbilled revenue, and has provided it wherever appropriate.
+The following table gives the movement in allowance for expected credit loss: